AmineZouitine/AmineZouitine/README.md

 ### Hi there 👋

-I'm a Fourth year of computer science student in France, and I have a passion for open-source software development.
+I'm a Five year of computer science student in France, and I have a passion for open-source software development.
 I specialize in **low-level programming**, and I'm always looking for exciting new projects to contribute to.
 Don't hesitate to reach out to me if you have any ideas or proposals.

 I also have two brothers who are doing some cool things: [Adil](https://github.com/AdilZouitine) & [Mehdi](https://github.com/MehdiZouitine) 🤩.